vanderbiltsealab/mp_parenting/README.md

 This repository includes:

 - A .csv files containing the raw data used in this study
-- The R markdown file used to produce the results presented in DOI
+- The R markdown file used to produce the results presented in 10.31219/osf.io/8uzxn